 I Amit Shekhar, writing this article to share my journey: My transition from a Civil Engineer to a Software Engineer.

-I had graduated as a Civil Engineering from IIT in the year 2014.
+I graduated with a degree of Bachelor of Technology in Civil Engineering from IIT in the year 2014.
 I really had no clue what to do next.

 You have made great connections and learned problem-solving skills at college.

 The problem-solving skill is the single most important skill because it applies everywhere in your life whatever it is.

 Fortunately, I saw a video of Steve Jobs in which he was articulating the following:

 “You’ve got to find what you love.
 And that is as true for your work as it is for your lovers.
 Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
 And the only way to do great work is to love what you do.
 If you haven’t found it yet, keep looking.
 Don’t settle.
 As with all matters of the heart, you’ll know when you find it.
 And, like any great relationship, it just gets better and better as the years roll on.
 So keep looking until you find it.
 Don’t settle…

 I strongly believe in the above words of Steve Jobs.

 I read Civil Engineering for 4 years in college.
 I never tried for placement in the college as I was not sure what I will be doing next.